 Here are some examples of the types of bonuses that count as non-discretionary (sourced from SHRM):

 - Bonuses promised in an agreement

-- Bonuses tied to performance evaluations, incentive plan bonuses, or any bonuses based on a set criteria for an employee, a group or an entire company
+- Bonuses tied to performance evaluations, incentive plan bonuses, or any bonuses based on set criteria for an employee, a group or an entire company

 - Service anniversary bonuses

 - Bonuses tied to working undesirable shifts (sometimes in the form of shift differentials), production-oriented bonuses and retention bonuses

 An employer who provides non-discretionary bonuses to their employees is required to include those bonuses into the regular rate of pay for purposes of calculating overtime pay.
 To give an example of how the overtime calculation would be performed, let’s say an employee who works on a bi-weekly basis is given a $100 bonus for working all the hours they were scheduled to work in a pay period.

 In computing an employee’s regular rate under the 40 hour overtime standard, the employer must add half of the bi-weekly bonus ($50) to the employee’s regular earnings for that week.
 The resulting total compensation would be divided by the total hours the employee worked during that week to determine the regular rate.
 By determining the regular rate, the overtime rate would be time-and-a-half of that rate.